picuron/3005-project/docs/Report.md

 ├ Owner
 └ HelperLib
 ```
 The application starts in Bookstore.rb, which simply instantiates a BookStoreController.
-Inside this controller, we do 4 ththithingsngsings.
+Inside this controller, we do 4 things.
 1) Prompt the user to connect to the db
 2) Prompt the user to either instantiate the DB with new values, or continue using it with previous data
 3) Wipe and auto populate the DB if required